 You will not buy, sell, or otherwise trade in user names, organization names, names for Packages, or any other names reserved on npm Services, for money or other compensation.

-You will not send advertisements, chain letters, or other solicitations via npm Services.
+You will not use npm Services' ability to send e-mail to send advertisements, chain letters, or other solicitations.

 You will not automate access to, use, or monitor the Website, such as with a web crawler, browser plug-in or add-on, or other computer program that is not a web browser.
 You may replicate data from the Public Registry using the Public APIs per this Agreement.